 From India, Mumbai

 I would like to add one more thing.
-An employee who has not been given the authority to sanction leave of his subordinates, initiate disciplinary action against his subordinates, or appraise his subordinates of their performance is a workman even if by designation he comes under managerial or supervisory capacity.
+An employee who has not been given the authority to sanction leave for subordinates, initiate disciplinary action against subordinates, or appraise subordinates of their performance is considered a workman, even if by designation he falls under a managerial or supervisory capacity.

 Regards,